nus-cs2103/website-base/schedule/week9/commentary-tee3201-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_followup("UML Class and Object Diagrams: Basics", reuse=false) %}
 After learning the UML notations above, do the following in the given order:
-1. **Attempt this week's LumiNUS quiz.** It will help you solidify your knowledge of the UML notation covered so far.
+1. **Attempt this week's Canvas quiz.** It will help you solidify your knowledge of the UML notation covered so far.
 2. **Watch the video given below.**.
 It contains a step-by-step example of drawing UML diagrams.

 {{ panopto("dab3bb0f-c0cd-40af-8e39-ab88005aa195") }}